-21/22 Apprenticeships
+22/23 Apprenticeships

-The College provides apprenticeship opportunities across an increasing range of business and professional programmes, developed in line with customer needs.
-The College currently offers 25 different business and professional apprenticeship routes at levels 2, 3 and 4.
+The College provides apprenticeship opportunities across a range of business and professional programmes, developed in line with customer needs.
+The College currently offers 25 different business and professional apprenticeship routes at levels 2 and 3.
 New standards have been developed in several new areas to reflect employer needs.
-These include archaeology, media production and business analyst.
-The biggest programmes continue to be business administration (L3) and customer service (L2) and we now deliver levels 2, 3 and 4 AAT.
+These include archaeology, for which the college is the only provider in the country, media production and business analyst.

 The Employer Engagement department engages with over 300 of employers in Gloucestershire, Wiltshire, Bristol and Oxford for apprenticeships, T-levels placements, employability and curriculum links.
-The team manages between 120 and 150 apprentices on programme during an academic year.
+The team manages between 120 and 150 apprentices on programme and placed 210 T-level students (yrs 1 and 2) during the academic year.